cdisc-org/DataExchange-ODM-LinkML/docs/ValueListRef.md

 slot_usage:
   ValueListOID:
     name: ValueListOID
-    description: 'Reference to the unique ID of a ValueListDef element that provides value-level metadata. '
+    description: Reference to the unique ID of a ValueListDef element that provides value-level metadata.
     comments:
     - 'Required